 - Failure to obey road rules

 Depending on the causal factors behind your truck accident, different parties may be held liable for the damages resulting from your injury.
-A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pay for your losses.
+A Hattiesburg truck accident lawyer from Morris Bart, LTD., can launch an investigation into your collision and demand that the at-fault party pay for your losses.

 Possible Liable Parties in a Truck Accident in Hattiesburg, MS

 Various parties may be at fault for any given truck collision.
-A commercial truck operator could be negligent if they crash because they were speeding, taking drugs, or driving more than the allotted allowable hours without a break can be negligent.
-Apart from the truck driver, however, liability could fall on:
+A commercial truck operator could be negligent if they crash because they were speeding, drunk driving, or driving more than the allotted FMCSA service hours.
+Apart from the truck driver, liability could fall on:

-- A cargo distributor: A distributor who loaded the cargo may be negligent if it was improperly packed.
+- A cargo distributor: The distributor who loaded the cargo may be negligent if it was improperly packed.
 Improper loading could cause a semi-truck to overheat.
-A poorly loaded cargo can shift, causing the truck to lose balance or making it hard for the driver to stop the truck before running into you.
+A poorly loaded cargo can shift, causing the truck to lose balance or making it difficult for the driver to stop the truck before running into you.

-Each of these parties owed you a duty of care to take reasonable measures and act in a way that would keep you from harm.
-By failing to fulfill this duty, any party can be held liable for the losses resulting from the injury you sustained in an accident.
+Each of these parties owes you a duty of care to take reasonable measures and act in a way that would keep you from harm.
+By failing to fulfill this duty, any at-fault party can be held liable for the losses resulting from injuries in an auto accident.